agrawalrahul037/my-daily-study/README.md

 git push origin <br>

 ---------------------------------------
+git add --all  : for adding all untracked files

 Git pull:when you do a git pull, it gets all the changes from the remote or central repository and attaches it to your corresponding branch in your local repository. git pull = git fetch + git merge